Isap31/2025-Aurora/README.md

 Voice-first, accessible diabetes tracking and insights for the 27 million Americans who can't afford expensive glucose monitoring technology.

 **About**

 AuroraFlow is a voice-first, AI-powered diabetes management application designed to make glucose tracking and personalized health insights accessible to everyone—not just those who can afford expensive continuous glucose monitors (CGMs).
 Built with health equity at its core, AuroraFlow serves the 27 million Americans with Type 2 diabetes who cannot access $2,500-6,000/year CGM technology.
 Personal Mission: This app was created for my mother, a Type 1 diabetic, and millions like her who deserve better tools to manage their health.
 Every line of code honors her daily struggle and strength.

 **The Problem**

-The Diabetes Crisis
+The Diabetes Crisis:
 38.4 million Americans have diabetes (11.6% of population)
 $412.9 billion annual cost to the US economy
 1,057 Americans die daily from diabetes complications Diabetes is the leading cause of blindness, kidney failure, and lower-limb amputations

 **The Technology Gap**

 CGMs (Continuous Glucose Monitors) are the gold standard:
 Real-time glucose monitoring 24/7
 Predictive alerts for dangerous highs and lows
 Average 1.0 point A1C reduction